It’s that time of year again. The time when millions of dogs take to the highways.

 - Not everyone in your family or group of friends will understand why you need to have your dog along.

-Once you’ve committed, check out my tips for making traveling with your dogs for the holidays as stress-free as possible.
-And if you decide not to take your dog with you, you could leave him at home with a petsitter.
+If you decide not to take your dog with you, you could leave him at home with a petsitter.

 Leaving Your Dog With a Petsitter